TowerfallAi/towerfall-ai/README.md

 }
 ```

 After successful `join`, this connection needs to be kept open to do all the communication for the entire match.
-The client waits for the game messages and reply accordingly, as explained in the [API](#api)
+The client waits for the game messages and reply accordingly, as explained in the [API](#api).

 Management API also supports a `reset` message that can be used to choose the initial configuration of the entities in `sandbox` mode (trying to set the entities in any other mode doesn't take any effect).